-I am leading the creation of a graduate certificate program for current Michigan graduate students, with participation from faculty in the College of Engineering, School of Information, Taubman College, and School of Natural Resources and the Environment.
-The program will launch during the 2016-2017 school year.
+I am leading the creation of a graduate certificate program for current Michigan graduate students, with participation from faculty in the College of Engineering, School of Information, Taubman College, and School of Environment and Sustainability.
+The program will launch during the 2017-2018 school year.

 Michigan Interactive and Social Computing

 A research group that connects researchers studying human-computer interaction, social computing, and computer-supported cooperative work across the University of Michigan.